Good Cheer’s Garden Program began in 2009 to address the lack of fresh produce regularly available to food bank shoppers.

 Our gardens also provide spaces to train aspiring farmers and involve new and advanced gardeners in growing nutrient-dense food for the community.

-To volunteer on another day, or organize a special work party for your school, service learning program, family, business or any other group, contact the Garden Manager at [email protected] to learn about opportunities and set up a volunteer orientation session.
+To volunteer as an individual or with your family, school, service learning program, business or any other group, contact the Garden Manager at [email protected] to learn about opportunities and set up a volunteer orientation session.

 Drop in volunteer hours start the first week of March and end in October.
 After your volunteer orientation you can join us in the garden Tuesdays 9:00 – 4:00 PM, Wednesdays 9:00 – 12:00 PM, Thursdays, 9:00 – 4:00, or Fridays 9:00 – 3:00 as it fits your schedule.
 Children under 14 are welcome with adult supervision.